Cancer is an insidious disease that is capable of exponential growth and quickly spreading from one part of the body to other areas.

 30-to-90-minutes sessions, compared to the dozens of exhausting sessions over a period of weeks or months required with conventional radiation treatments.
 Plus, during your treatment at the CyberKnife Center of Miami, your sessions are overseen by the most highly trained radiation oncologists, surgeons, medical physicists and radiation therapists.

 To date, hundreds of thousands of patients have received CyberKnife treatments worlwide.
 If you have been diagnosed with cancer, our dedicated staff would welcome the opportunity to discuss your treatment options and help you on your journey to recovery.
-To learn more about how we can help restore your health, call us today at (800) 204-0455 or (305) 279-2900, or fill out our online form today to request an appointment and visit our website www.cyberknifemiami.com
+To learn more about how we can help restore your health, call us today at (800) 204-0455 or (305) 279-2900, or today to request an appointment and visit our website www.cyberknifemiami.com